Fransou/Strong-Baseline-Molecular-FSL/README.md

 conda install pytorch-scatter -c pyg
 ```

-Finally, to use the CLAMP\cite{} model, run the following command to install the required packages:
+Finally, to use the CLAMP[3] model, run the following command to install the required packages:
 ```bash
 pip install git+https://github.com/ml-jku/clamp
 ```

-*Note that for training MHNFS, and CLAMP models, we refer to the original codebase of the authors\cite{}*
+*Note that for training MHNFS, and CLAMP models, we refer to the original codebase of the authors [1,4]*

 ## :floppy_disk: Data

-The FS-mol dataset can be downloaded straight from the FS-mol repository\cite{}.
+The FS-mol dataset can be downloaded straight from the FS-mol repository[2].
 To use MHNFS, please refer to the original github of the method to preprocess the data.

-Data for the out-of-distribution experiments can be retrieved using the get_data_TDC notebook, to load the tasks imported from the Therapeutic Data Common Plateform.
+Data for the out-of-distribution experiments can be retrieved using the get_data_TDC notebook, to load the tasks imported from the Therapeutic Data Common Plateform[5].
-To use DATA from the LIT-PCBA paper\cite{}, select the corresponding dataset from the authors platform (http://drugdesign.unistra.fr/LIT-PCBA) and use the "lit_pcba_to_csv.py" script to convert the data to the format used in the out-of-distribution experiments.
+To use DATA from the LIT-PCBA paper[6], select the corresponding dataset from the authors platform (http://drugdesign.unistra.fr/LIT-PCBA) and use the "lit_pcba_to_csv.py" script to convert the data to the format used in the out-of-distribution experiments.

 All the data used in the paper, can be downloaded from the following link: [Data]()